Which are the best beginner handguns?

 Also – many police forces (and the US Military) use 9mm so it’s a caliber that has been tested in the most demanding environments and consistently handled by both men and women.
 We avoided smaller capacities like 22 LR due to the lack of stopping power and limited applications of these smaller calibers (even if they’re the easiest when it comes to practice shooting).

 - A note on larger calibers – 45 ACP rounds can be a good choice for beginners looking for something larger than a 9mm – or those interested in suppressed applications – with a couple of caveats.
 The 45 ACP round has been around for a very long time which means many choices of pistol model.
-The 1911 is a very popular 45 ACP pistols, but it doesn’t meet our lack of external safety requirement.
+The 1911 is a very popular 45 ACP pistols (see our guide to the best 1911 pistols) but it doesn’t meet our lack of external safety requirement.
 The 45 ACP is a larger round than the 9mm (and 22 LR) and has noticeably more recoil.
 They will also generally be more expensive to shoot on a per-round basis.

 Sights: If your primary concern is self-defense we recommend night sights since most encounters occur after the sun has gone down – e.g. intruders generally operate at night.